SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 ```

 For the site to load correctly, you must update the "RSTUDIO_PROXY"
-environment variable with the new port ...
+environment variable using the next line of code and then force the site to build again.

 ```r
 Sys.setenv(RSTUDIO_PROXY=rstudioapi::translateLocalUrl('http://127.0.0.1:4322'))
 ```

-... and force the site to build again.

 ## Versioning and Releases